lightlace/cpp-docs.de-de/docs/mfc/reference/cmfctoolbarinfo-class.md

 - tr-tr
 - zh-cn
 - zh-tw
-ms.translationtype: Machine Translation
+ms.translationtype: MT
-ms.sourcegitcommit: 040985df34f2613b4e4fae29498721aef15d50cb
+ms.sourcegitcommit: 4e0027c345e4d414e28e8232f9e9ced2b73f0add
-ms.openlocfilehash: a9e66ffa0b5a751a7e5711ed20927a6adcede45d
+ms.openlocfilehash: 8fca818372c2eea28b9246ade814ef72d62259fb
 ms.contentlocale: de-de
-ms.lasthandoff: 02/24/2017
+ms.lasthandoff: 09/12/2017

 ---
-# <a name="cmfctoolbarinfo-class"></a>CMFCToolBarInfo-Klasse
+# <a name="cmfctoolbarinfo-class"></a>CMFCToolBarInfo Class
-Enthält die Ressourcen-IDs von Symbolleistenbildern in unterschiedlichen Zuständen. `CMFCToolBarInfo`ist eine Hilfsklasse, die als Parameter verwendet, wird die [CMFCToolBar::LoadToolBarEx](../../mfc/reference/cmfctoolbar-class.md#loadtoolbarex) Methode.
+Contains the resource IDs of toolbar images in various states. `CMFCToolBarInfo` is a helper class that is used as a parameter of the [CMFCToolBar::LoadToolBarEx](../../mfc/reference/cmfctoolbar-class.md#loadtoolbarex) method.

 ## <a name="syntax"></a>Syntax